Managing projects without a solid resource plan can lead to missed deadlines, overworked teams, and wasted budgets.

 - Happier teams: Manageable workloads and clear expectations keep your team engaged, productive, and motivated.

-For example, here’s what a rebranding project might look like:
+For example, here’s what a WBS could look like for a website redesing project

 ---|---|---|---|---|

-2. Assess your team’s availability and existing workloads
+Step 2: Assess your team’s resource availability and existing workloads

-- Who has capacity to take on this project?
+- Who has the capacity to take on this project?

 - Are there any team members already overbooked or underutilized?